Functionality of building isolated applications

 Slack user group of the team that owns the application.

 Once an application directory is added to the allow-list, branches with changes exclusive to those applications will see faster CI workflow runs.
 Branches that include changes from non-application code, or applications that aren’t on the allow-list, will perform a full build and all unit tests as usual.

 Application(s) on allow-list

 A full build is executed, because non-application code was changed.

 Unit Tests job in the

-Continuous Integration workflow will only run unit tests belonging to the updated application(s).
+Continuous Integration workflow will only run tests belonging to the updated application(s).
 The

-Cypress E2E Tests jobs will only run Cypress tests for the changed application(s) as usual, in addition to the MegaMenu Cypress test, to ensure that the header is consistent across all applications.
+Cypress E2E Tests job will only run Cypress tests for the changed application(s) as usual, with the addition of the MegaMenu Cypress test, to ensure that the header is consistent across all applications.

 Create an issue ticket to suggest changes to this page